 The following methods have been used for centuries to calm babies with colic:

 Many people find that rhythmic noise, white noise, and vibration help.
-For example, some mothers carry their baby in a chest pouch while vacuuming.
+For example, some mothers carry their baby in a chest pouch while vacuuming or put their baby in an infant swing which has a vibration setting.
 Cars provide vibration and a white-noise background, which explains why many colicky babies calm down during car rides.
 Washing machines, dishwashers, air conditioners, or the noise from a fan all provide a white-noise calming effect on some babies.

 If none of these simple solutions seem to help much, ask your doctor about devices that attach to the crib that both gently vibrate it and provide a white-noise background.
 These devices are expensive, but for frazzled parents with a very colicky baby, they can be worth the price.